McVitie's

 McVitie's (/məkˈvɪtiz/) is a British snack food brand owned by United Biscuits.
-The name derives from the original Scottish biscuit maker, McVitie & Price, Ltd., established in 1830 on Rose Street in Edinburgh, Scotland.
-The company moved to various sites in the city before completing the St Andrews Biscuit Works factory on Robertson Avenue in the Gorgie district in 1888.
+The name is derived from the original Scottish biscuit maker, McVitie & Price, Ltd., established in 1830 on Rose Street in Edinburgh, Scotland.
+The company moved to various sites in the city before completing the St. Andrews Biscuit Works factory on Robertson Avenue in the Gorgie district in 1888.

 The company also established one in Glasgow and two large manufacturing plants south of the border, in Heaton Chapel, Stockport, and Park Royal, London.
-There are seven McVitie's factories in the UK, with each producing a different types of biscuit; the Harlesden site in north-west London manufactures the chocolate digestives.
+There are five McVitie's factories in the UK, with each producing a different types of biscuit; the Harlesden site in north-west London manufactures the chocolate digestives.
 Under United Biscuits McVitie's held a Royal Warrant from Queen Elizabeth II.
-The best-selling biscuit manufacturer in the United Kingdom, McVitie's produces chocolate digestives, Hobnobs and Rich tea (ranked the three favourite biscuits to dunk into tea), and Jaffa Cakes (the best selling cake in the UK).
+The best-selling biscuit manufacturer in the United Kingdom, McVitie's produces Jaffa Cakes and popular biscuits such as chocolate digestives, Hobnobs, and Rich tea.
 In 2020, sales of McVitie's biscuits in the UK were more than five times the next two competitors.

 History

+Early history; McVities, Guest and Co

 Robert McVitie was born in Dumfries in 1809.
 He served an apprenticeship with a baker and in 1834 he moved to Edinburgh.
 He initially lived and worked at 130 Rose Street, just north of Princes Street in the New Town.
-In 1835 he moved to the adjacent building at 129 Rose Street.
+In 1835, he moved to the adjacent building at 129 Rose Street.
 It was called a "provision Shop".
-In 1843 he opened a second shop at 14 Charlotte Place, just west of Charlotte Square (later renamed Randolph Place).
+In 1843, he opened a second shop at 14 Charlotte Place (later renamed Randolph Place) just west of Charlotte Square.